aws-samples/container-patterns/pattern/ecs-ec2-capacity-provider-scaling/index.md

 ---
-title: Amazon ECS Capacity Providers for EC2 instances
+title: Amazon ECS Capacity Provider for EC2 instances
 description: >-
-  How to automatically scale the EC2 capacity for your ECS cluster by using an ECS Capacity Provider
+  Production reach pattern for scaling EC2 capacity in an ECS cluster using an ECS Capacity Provider
 filterDimensions:
   - key: tool
     value: cloudformation